-Northcentral allows 2 years to complete all CAGS - Master's.
+Northcentral allows 2 years to complete all Post-Baccalaureate Certificate programs.

 Students who are unable to complete a degree program within the stated time limits are dismissed.
 If a student believes they have extenuating circumstances, they may document the circumstances and send a request for consideration to their respective School Dean or designee.
 Exceptions to the policy are determined on a case-by-case basis and are granted only once.